Tips to Build a Network of Young Professionals for Your Nonprofit Board

 - Try to connect with the interactive map to locate chapters in your area. groups in your area.
 Young Nonprofit Professionals Network has an

 - Make sure that you are engaging Millennials in a way that they will respond.
 BVU has a long history of matching professionals to nonprofit boards.
 When we were thinking of ideas to recruit young professionals, we tailored our board matching process to them.
-We started hosting our Linking event in 2008 which is a “speed dating” event to introduce young professionals in the business community to nonprofit leaders in short order and quick succession, spending 5 minutes with each to learn about the organization and their opportunities for getting involved.
+We started hosting our Linking New Leaders event in 2008 which is a “speed dating” event to introduce young professionals in the business community to nonprofit leaders in short order and quick succession, spending 5 minutes with each to learn about the organization and their opportunities for getting involved.
 We have matched more than one hundred young professionals to nonprofits that can use their skills and expertise in a variety of roles.
 Just last month, close to 80 individuals started the process and were introduced to amazing organizations within our community.